 You can download a short printable summary of the ITOP objectives and courses here.

 ITOP participants earn graduate credits for professional advancement.
-The courses are offered for non-degree study, but may be used by degree students in the BU Wheelock College of Education to satisfy requirements for the Master’s or Doctoral Degrees.
+The courses are offered for non-degree study, but may be used by degree students in the BU Wheelock College of Education to satisfy requirements for the Master’s Degree.

 Project ITOP was developed in collaboration with the Center for Science and Mathematics in Context at the University of Massachusetts Boston with support from grants from the Massachusetts Board of Higher Education and the Improving Teacher Quality State Grant Program.